lucidrains/BS-RoFormer/README.md

 Implementation of <a href="https://arxiv.org/abs/2309.02612">Band Split Roformer</a>, SOTA Attention network for music source separation out of ByteDance AI Labs.
 They beat the previous first place by a large margin.
 The technique uses axial attention across frequency (hence multi-band) and time.
 They also have experiments to show that rotary positional encoding led to a huge improvement over learned absolute positions.

+It also includes support for stereo training and outputting multiple stems.

 Please join <a href="https://discord.gg/xBPBXfcFHd"><img alt="Join us on Discord" src="https://img.shields.io/discord/823813159592001537?color=5865F2&logo=discord&logoColor=white"></a> if you are interested in replicating a SOTA music source separator out in the open

 ## Appreciation